How Eligibility is Determined

 Once your FAFSA is received and is complete and correct, we will verify your admission status, academic progress and your expected enrollment status.

 Most federal financial aid is based on your financial need.
-To calculate this we deduct your EFC (Expected Family Contribution) which is listed on your SAR from your estimated cost of attendance.
+To calculate this we deduct your EFC (Expected Family Contribution) which is listed on your SAR (Student Aid Report) from your estimated cost of attendance.

 Cost of attendance includes estimates for:

 - Tuition and fees

 - Personal expenses